+- 1: function SNAPSHOTDELETION(CheckpointBlock)

+- 2: Record CheckpointBlock in superblock;

+- 3: BlockDeletion(CheckpointBlock);

+- 4: Remove CheckpointBlock from CIT;

+- 5: Call GarbageCollection;

+- 6: end function

+- 7: function BLOCKDELETION(block)

+- 8: Record block in superblock;

+- 9: count[block] -;

+- 10: if count[block] > 0 or type[block] = data then

+- 11: return

+- 12: end if

+- 13: for each ptr to child node of block do

+- 14: BlockDeletion(ptr):

+- 15: end for

 '''

-1: function SNAPSHOTDELETION(CheckpointBlock)

-Record CheckpointBlock in superblock;

-2:

-3:

-BlockDeletion(CheckpointBlock);

-4:

-Remove CheckpointBlock from CIT;

-Call GarbageCollection;

-5:

-6: end function

-function BLOCKDELETION(block)

-7:

-Record block in superblock;

-8:

-9:

-count[block] - -;

-if count[block] > 0 or type[block] = data then

-10:

-return

-11:

-end if

-12.

-for each ptr to child node of block do

-13.

-BlockDeletion(ptr);

-14:

-end for

-15.

 16: end function

 '''

-When decrement is done, we remove the checkpoint block from the doubly linked list in NVM and the redblack tree in DRAM.
-After that, all the blocks of this version are deleted and the occupied space will be freed during garbage collection.
+space will be freed during garbage collection.
 Since snapshot deletion produces considerable free blocks, we call garbage collection function right after it.
 For the blocks which are referred in other valid versions, their reference counts are still greater than zero, and HMVFS considers these blocks as valid ones.
 The massive reads and deletions to reference counts are the bottleneck of snapshot deletion, but since NVM provides variable updates at the granularity of byte, the overhead of snapshot deletion is small and acceptable.